How can I develop and deploy a DApp (Decentralized Application) on Qtum?

 DApps use a smart contract working with external servers and user interfaces.
 Qtum smart contracts are written in the Solidity programming language and compiled to EVM bytecode.
 That code is published to the blockchain using a contract create transaction which costs approximately 1.1 QTUM in gas and transaction fees.
 The smart contract operation can be linked with a server and user interfaces (for example on web or mobile apps) to complete the Decentralized Application.
-Publishing a smart contract on Qtum is permissionless (anyone can do it).
-Qtum smart contract and DApp development follows familiar patterns from Ethereum and web/mobile apps.
-To engage with Qtum’s experienced DApp team please submit the .Have you had a chance to answer the previous question?

 Recommended to be set to 10 to 20.